mongodb/mongo-java-driver/docs/reference/content/driver/tutorials/compression.md

 ## Compression

 The Java driver supports compression of messages to and from MongoDB servers.
-The driver implements the two algorithms that are supported by MongoDB servers:
+The driver implements the three algorithms that are supported by MongoDB servers:

 * [Snappy](https://google.github.io/snappy/): Snappy compression can be used when connecting to MongoDB servers starting with the 3.4 release.
 * [Zlib](https://zlib.net/): Zlib compression can be used when connecting to MongoDB servers starting with the 3.6 release.
+* [Zstandard](https://github.com/facebook/zstd/): Zstandard compression can be used when connecting to MongoDB servers starting with the 4.2 release.

 The driver will negotiate which, if any, compression algorithm is used based on capabilities advertised by the server in the [ismaster]({{<docsref "reference/command/isMaster/">}}) command response.